 Women or Woman – How to Use Woman or Women in English?

 Both woman and women are used to indicate females.
 Woman is a singular noun whereas women is a plural noun.
 A woman is a woman, never a women.
+It’s just the same as with freshman versus freshmen.

 When to Use Woman